-High pressure from automotive regulatory authorities, increased global demand and decreasing cost of materials through concentrated research and innovation are some of the drivers of the global lightweight cars market.
-However, high costs of materials like carbon fiber, ongoing research on material mix leading to market non-readiness of this affordable material and decreasing focus on weight of vehicles since 2011 form the bottlenecks for this industry.
+High pressure from automotive regulatory authorities, increased global demand and decreasing the cost of materials through concentrated research and innovation are some of the drivers of the global lightweight cars market.
+However, high costs of materials like carbon fiber, ongoing research on material mix leading to market non-readiness of this affordable material and decreasing focus on the weight of vehicles since 2011 form the bottlenecks for this industry.

 The weight of a car depends on its curb-weight or the mass of a vehicle including the mass of added components like refrigeration, passengers or cargo, transmission and motor oil, etc. The proliferation of lightweight cars is low because of a number of reasons but is estimated to increase as awareness and demand for it increases.
 In fact, one of the most important drivers of lightweight cars in the market is its demand in terms of the ideal automobile that, according to a report, should include the components of increased efficiency, green fuel, and finally, lightweight materials under the umbrella term “smart-efficiency”.The report segments the market by region.
-Some of companies mentioned in the report working towards manufacturing and commercialization of such cars are:
+Some of the companies mentioned in the report working towards manufacturing and commercialization of such cars are:

 Who should be interested in this report?